ftramer/Handcrafted-DP/README.md

 To understand how expensive it currently is to exceed handcrafted features with private end-to-end deep learning, we compare the performance of the above models on increasingly large training sets.
-As the training set increases, DP-SGD requires less noise to achieve a target privacy budget, and so the performance of end-to-end learning should increase as well (lowering the noise also helps the ScatterNet models, but these cannot match end-to-end models in the non-private case).

-To obtain a larger dataset comparable to CIFAR-10, we use `500'000` additional pseudo-labelled tiny images collected by [Carmon et al.](https://github.com/yaircarmon/semisup-adv).
+To obtain a larger dataset comparable to CIFAR-10, we use `500'000` additional pseudo-labelled tiny images collected by [Carmon et al.](https://github.com/yaircarmon/semisup-adv)

 To re-train the above models for `120` epochs on the full dataset of `550'000` images, use: